Palestine Olympic Committee: History

 In 1933 the Palestine National Olympic Committee was officially formed, and was recognized by the International Olympic Committee in May 1934, despite never competing.
 Although this committee represented Jews, Christians and Muslims living in Mandatory Palestine, its rules stated that they "represent[ed] the Jewish National Home."

 According to Nabil Mabrouk, president of the Palestinian Track and Field Federation, the Palestine Olympic Committee was first founded in 1969.
 The Palestine Olympic Committee was accepted into the Olympic Council of Asia as a provisional member in 1986.
 The decision was protested by Israel, who was refused membership to the same committee in 1982.
 The decision allowed for the Palestine Olympic Committee to participate in the Asian Games.
 Yasser Arafat, the leader of the Palestine Liberation Organization, was also the head of the Palestine Olympic Committee in these early days.

-The Palestinian Authority was first represented at the International Olympic Games at the 1996 Summer Olympics, by a runner who finished last in his 10,000 meter heat.
+The Palestinian Authority was first represented at the International Olympic Games at the 1996 Summer Olympics, by Majed Abu Maraheel, a runner who finished last in his 10,000 meter heat.

 Akram Zaher, the manager of international relations for the Palestine Olympic Committee, also served as a board member and the Environment & Sports Committee chairman of the West Asian Games Federation.
 He was killed in a bomb explosion in a Palestinian refugee camp in Lebanon on March 24, 2009.

-Samar Araj Mousa is a member of the Palestine Olympic Committeem and also serves as the Athletics Director at Bethlehem University, the manager of the Palestinian Women's National Soccer Team, and the general secretary of the Palestinian Tennis Association.
+Samar Araj Mousa is a member of the Palestine Olympic Committee and also serves as the Athletics Director at Bethlehem University, the manager of the Palestinian Women's National Soccer Team, and the general secretary of the Palestinian Tennis Association.